informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Histology-Data.md

 Adding histological slides involve the following steps:

-* Make sure you are in the correct Globus authentication group, [kidney-writers](/docs/protocols#1-join-the-kidney-writers-group), and that you are logged in.
+* Make sure you are in the correct Globus authentication group ([follow the instructions on this page](accessing-gudmap-and-rbk-resources/)), and that you are logged in.
 * Create a new Histological Slide record.
 * Fill out the form and upload your CZI file.
 * Once the slide is submitted to the Hub (via the _Curation Status_ field), the system will process the image.
 * The image is then displayed in the browser via a special viewer that displays channels, a scale bar, and allows you to zoom in and out and create annotations.